 Incorporate Regular Physical Activity

-Regular exercise is key for healthy weight loss.
-The CDC suggests 150 minutes of moderate activity each week.
-The Mayo Clinic adds that exercise and diet together boost metabolism and energy.
+Regular exercise is crucial for achieving a healthy weight loss.
+The CDC recommends you engage in 150 minutes of activity a week.
+The Mayo Clinic states that combining exercise with a healthy diet enhances metabolism and energy levels.
 Choose activities you enjoy to stay committed.

 Find an Exercise You Enjoy